 - National Institute of Neurological Disorders and Stroke.
 The mission of NINDS is to reduce the burden of neurological disease - a burden borne by every age group, by every segment of society, by people all over the world.

 - National Sleep Foundation.
 The National Sleep Foundation (NSF) is an independent nonprofit organization dedicated to improving public health and safety by achieving understanding of sleep and sleep disorders, and by supporting education, sleep-related research, and advocacy.
+See the NSF 2015 Sleep in AmericaTM poll results.

 - Wake Up Narcolepsy.
 Wake Up Narcolepsy is a nonprofit organization dedicated to speeding narcolepsy diagnosis through greater awareness and funding medical research to find a cure.